 Hello Valve, please fix.

-Dot Esports has reached out to Valve for comment on this situation.
+Dot Esports has reached out to ESL, who has yet to comment at time of publishing.